epi-analysis/SRCP_docs/docs/source/01-Basic-Concepts.rst

    │   ├── home
    │   │   ├── each user has a folder corresponding to their username e.g. bb123
    │   ├── projects
-   │   │   ├── users will only be able to see project folders that they have access to │   ├── data-manager
+   │   │   ├── the data for your project(s) is found here
+   │   ├── data-manager
    │   │   ├── not accessible to non-data manager users
    │   └── shared